How Do Missouri Workers’ Compensation Settlements Work?

 • Government Benefits: You can receive Medicare benefits with prior approval from the Centers for Medicare & Medicaid Services (CMS) before you go forward with your lump-sum settlement.
 However, if you have already applied or are a recipient of Social Security disability benefits, your workers’ comp payment may reduce your Social Security disability benefits.

 • Liability Insurance Claim: Missouri’s right of subrogation allows your employer to take part of your settlement when you have a liability claim against a third party (someone other than your employer) for your work-related injury.
-In this case, you may need to pay back some of your compensation to your employer for whatever medical costs or lost wages they already paid that you then later also received compensation for from the third party.
+In this case, you may need to pay back some of your compensation to your employer for whatever medical costs or lost wages they already paid through workers’ compensation benefits that you then later also received compensation for from the third party via a personal injury lawsuit.

 A workers’ compensation lawyer from Cofman Townsley can help you assess your options, file a claim so you are approved for benefits the first time around, and negotiate a settlement.
 They can also help you appeal if your claim is initially denied.